 - 1. Adaptive algorithm: This is the proposed method. - 2.
 Uniform random algorithm: A parameter set is randomly generated at the beginning of the algorithm.
 All subpopulations use this parameter set. - 3.
 Diverse random algorithm: At the beginning, each subpopulation randomly creates its own parameter set.
-This algorithm is comparable to the adaptive algorithm without the parameter adaptation. - 4.
-Static algorithm: This algorithm uses a static parameter set from the study by De Jong [6]
+This algorithm is comparable to the adaptive algorithm without the parameter adaptation.
+The similar techniques of using different parameter sets on the multiple subpopulations were also presented in [15,16].
+However, their parameters in each subpopulation were not random. - 4.
+Static algorithm: This algorithm uses a static parameter set from the study by De Jong [7]